CBIIT/bento-docs/source/configuration/landing-page.md

 ```

 ## Landing Page Stats Bar
-The Landing Page Stats Bar provides the end user with a high level view of the volume and diversity of your stored data, by providing the counts of up to five major data entity types.
-Bento allows a maximum of **5** statistics.
-If you add more than 5 statistics, **only the top 5 will be displayed without any warning or error message**.
+The Landing Page Stats Bar provides the end user with a high-level overview of the volume and diversity of the available data.
+Summary counts are displayed for up to five major data entity types.
+Bento allows a maximum of **5** summary statistics.
+If more than 5 are added, **only the top 5 will be displayed without any warning or error message**.

 ### Configuring the Landing Page Stats Bar
 1. Open the file `$(src)/packages/bento-frontend/src/bento/landingData.js`.